OraOpenSource/apex-sert/releases/README.md

 # Releases
+###APEX 5.1
+APEX-SERT is currently in beta for APEX 5.1 and can be downloaded from here.

+### APEX 5.0
+For version 5.0, please switch to the [5.0 branch](https://github.com/OraOpenSource/apex-sert/tree/5.0.1/releases)
+and download the software from there.
+No new features are being added to this release.

+### APEX 4.2
-APEX-SERT is currently avaialbe for both APEX 4.2 & APEX 5.0.
-For version 4.2, please switch to the [sert4 branch](https://github.com/OraOpenSource/apex-sert/tree/sert4) and download the software from there.
+For version 4.2, please switch to the [4.2 branch](https://github.com/OraOpenSource/apex-sert/tree/sert4) and download the software from there.
+No new changes are being made to this release.